yeCodes/JaneStreetPuzzle/README.md

 ## Answers
 - -0.2847645  (correct to 3sf) - https://www.janestreet.com/puzzles/robot-tug-of-war-solution/
+  - Averaged using window 1000 increments wide.
+2e3 games were played at each position on the discretised axis

 ## Imporvements next time
-- Implement in Java or C++ so runs faster and can set interval to >1e8 (100 million).
+- Implement in Java or C++ so runs faster and can set interval to >1e7 (10 million).
 This will achieve the required degree of accuracy